jamesdiacono/Replete/README.md

     };
     document.body.append(button);

-The browser REPL is also capable of serving static files, so long as a suitable `options.headers` function is provided.
+The WEBL is also capable of serving static files, so long as a suitable `options.headers` function is provided.
 For example, passing

     function headers(locator) {
         if (locator.endsWith(".js")) {